Welcome to today's edition of the Rush 24-7 podcast.

 She's anxious to read the next page while he's still on the first paragraph of the last.

-In fact, uh channel surfing represents supreme curiosity.
+In fact, channel surfing represents supreme curiosity.

-Channel surfing represents an idea that there is a smorgasbord of opportunity out there, and you want to sample as much of it as you can.
+Channel surfing represents an idea that there is a smorgasbord of opportunity out there and you want to sample as much of it as you can.

-Because I'm just I'm just trying to prepare you.
+Because I'm just trying to prepare you.

-Now that Pelosi is there, we've been through this with Hillary, we've been through this with a year with the woman, but now we have a woman holding the gavel.
+We've been through this with a year with the woman, but now we have a woman holding the gavel.

-And we are being told by her and a drive-by media that this is something brand new and revolutionary and better than we have ever, ever had.
+And we are being told by her and drive-by media that this is something brand new and revolutionary and better than we have ever, ever had.

 That's the assumption.

-Because look, kids are fine as long as they're at home and the woman is raising them.
+Men don't just care because look, kids are fine as long as they're at home and the woman is raising them.

 But don't bring them to the office.

-I want nothing to do with that.
+I want nothing to do with it.

 That's the image that is.